 - With the help of an X-ray, it is possible to see odontodes that are only developing.

 - Scientists have found that dermal odontodes and the odontodes that would eventually become teeth develop similarly.

-- Unlike the previous scale-to-teeth hypothesis, the scientists have deduced that dermal odontodes and teeth have a common ancestor.
-Still, these structures develop independently based on chemical signals present.
+- Unlike the previous scale-to-teeth hypothesis, scientists have deduced that dermal odontodes and teeth have a common ancestor.
+Still, these structures develop independently based on the chemical signals present.

 Around 600 million years ago, the period termed the Cambrian explosion took place.
 During this time, most of the current groups of animals have arisen.
 Moreover, this period was noted by the emergence of unique life forms that are no longer present.
-Among those, radiodonts, represented by famous fossil Anomalocaris, are of special interest.
+Among those, radiodonts, represented by the famous fossil Anomalocaris, are of special interest.